Cyberhelix-Sec/LASC/README.md

 # LASC

-A bunch of scripts for automating repetitive GNU/Linux administation and security tasks.
+A bunch of scripts for automating repetitive GNU/Linux system administation and security tasks.